cuhHub/Noir/docs/README.md

 ---
-description: This page will teach you how to setup your first addon with Noir.
+description: This page will teach you how to setup an addon with Noir.
 cover: .gitbook/assets/github.png
 coverY: 0
 layout: